-In a separate bowl, combine the sugar and additional cinnamon.
+In a separate bowl, combine 3 tablespoons sugar and 1 tablespoon cinnamon.

-Take the still hot muffins and dip the top into the melted butter, then the cinnamon sugar mixture.
+Dip the top of the warm muffin into the melted butter, then the cinnamon sugar mixture.

--I used a blend of cake and all purpose flour to get a lighter muffin texture.
+-I used a blend of 1 1/3 cup cake and 1 1/3 cup all purpose flour to get a lighter muffin texture.
 You may use either type.